tadijam64/search-engines-comparison/README.md

 This project is practical part of Master's Thesis "***Implementing Search Engines in Adobe Experience Manager***" on Faculty of Organization and Informatics.

-Since proper testing of search engine's capabilities, the one needs large amount of data.
-To avoid thinking and planing of all of the content on site, decision was made to use existing AEM reference site - We Retail.
+Proper testing of search engine's capabilities requires large amount of data.
+To avoid thinking and planing of all content on site, existing AEM reference site - We Retail is used.

 The whole Master's Thesis will be published here as soon as the project is done.